elastic/elasticsearch-js/CONTRIBUTING.md

 ### 1. Lint your codes

-While developing, be sure to run JSHint on the files you modify.
-This is simple with most IDE's and the project has [.jshintrc files](http://www.jshint.com/docs/) in the proper places, make sure jshint is using them.
+While developing, be sure to run eslint on the files you modify.

 ### 2. Write tests